Property Taxes

 Town of Rocky Mountain House offers several payment options for property taxes:

-Electronic Fund Transfers (EFTs): Payments can be made any time from your device via online banking.
+Pay online: Payments can be made any time through your financial institution via online banking.
 Please contact us for more details and allow 2 to 3 business days for processing.

 By mail: Cheques may be sent by mail to: